BZoennchen/supercollider-book/chapters/preamble/heidegger/heideggerian-cinema.md

 They are good examples of the struggle between *world* and *earth*.
 They are never semiotically exhausted or depleted, i.e., finally made totally intelligible.

-Heidegger's view on art is interesting but seems also quite narrow.
+Overall Heidegger's view on art is interesting but seems also quite narrow.
 There is much to be gleaned from Kant's idea of *aesthetics* being a subjective judgment of taste.
 We cannot ignore that a beautiful form can also be shown to be an attribute of art.
 That isn't to say that aesthetics has it right either, however, to completely ignore it cuts short all that art can be.